RiyadhKh4n/CoinFrog/README.md

 # User Experience (UX)

 * ## Vision
+    My vision for CoinFrog is to be an application people go to if they want to quickly find out information about a certain cryptocurrency.
+The program is meant to be simple yet effective and provide a real use case to people intrested in crypto.
+Not only is the program useful if you want to find information about a coin or token but it also lets users to quickly see how much USD is needed to buy the coin of their choice.
+As the program also allows users to see how much of a certain coin or token they can buy with x amount of USD the program should cater for all user needs.

 * ## Aims
+    To provide users an application they can go to when they want to find out more about a coin and also allow them to quickly calculate the coin or USD amount needed in order to successfully purchase the coin of their choice.

 * ## Target Audience
+    Crypto is for everyone so there is no specific target audience.
+However, the program does require you to have a basic understanding about crypto as it does ask users to enter a coin of their choice so it may not be suitable for someone who knows absolutely nothing about cryptocurrencies as they will not be able to get the most out of the program.

 * ## User Stories
     * #### First Time Visitor Goals:
+        1. As a First Time Visitor, I want to easily understand the purpose of the site and learn how to use the program.

+        2. As a First Time Visitor, I want to be able to find out information of any cryptocurrency of my choice.

+        3. As a First Time Visitor, I want to be able to calculate the USD / Coin amount needed to purchase the coin of my choice

     * #### Returning Visitor Goals:
+        1. As a Returning Visitor, I want to see if my coin description has been added.

+        2. As a Returning Visitor I want to see if there are new features added to the site

     * #### Frequent Visitor Goals:
+        1. As a Frequent Visitor, I want to be able to see if my coin description has been added to the webiste

+        2. As a Frequent Visitor, I want to be able to select different currencies to trade with

 * ## Design